-The Joint EDI (JEDI) Partnership is Lincoln's new space for transformational and progressive EDI.
+Bringing together the key stakeholders in EDI from across the University, the Joint EDI (JEDI) Partnership has been established to create Lincoln's new 'space' for transformational and progressive EDI.
 The JEDI team brings together leading EDI researchers within the EGC, EDI experts in HR, the Organisational Development team, the Students' Union, Student Services, the Multi-Faith Chaplaincy and the Communications, Development & Marketing team.
-Its role is to rethink EDI at Lincoln – to work together…differently – building, driving and implementing the University's EDI agenda.
+Its role is to rethink EDI at Lincoln – to work together…differently – building, driving and implementing the University's EDI agenda towards changing culture and establishing a truly inclusive university

 Jointly led by Belinda Colston and Ben Anim, JEDI provides a space where transformational and progressive EDI strategy is developed.
 It is a central resource for staff and students across the University − increasing awareness and visibility of discrimination, making known our equality initiatives, giving insight to our progress against strategic equality aims & objectives, developing new research-informed strategies and initiatives, and celebrating the successes of all our staff.